-Jeremy Clarkson row intensifies over Meghan Markle column - follow live
+Jeremy Clarkson asks The Sun to remove Meghan column after complaints - follow live

-Jeremy Clarkson news – latest: Meghan Markle column taken down by The Sun after presenter responds to backlash
+Jeremy Clarkson news – latest: Presenter asks The Sun to remove Meghan Markle column after complaints

 Ipso said it had received thousands of complaints over the column, while Nicola Sturgeon and Sadiq Khan have condemned Clarkson’s remarks